amyhuff2469/Create-a-Unique-Identifier/README.md

-# Create-a-Directory
+# Create a Unique Identifier
-Python code to create folders and subfolders for a directory
+Python code to extract substrings from multiple columns and then join those to create a unique identifier.